Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Main results

 \begin{remark} As a consequence of the proof of Theorem \ref{thm:debiasclt}, it follows that if $1<Y<4/3$, then only one debiasing step is needed to achieve efficiency.
 That is, for $1<Y<4/3$, we already have

-whenever $h_n^{\frac{1}{2Y}}\ll \varepsilon_n\ll h_n^{\frac{1}{2+Y/2}}$.
-If {\Blue $4/3\leq Y<8/5$}, the proof of Theorem \ref{thm:debiasclt} shows a second debiasing step is required.
-These two facts suggest that further debiasing steps similar to \eqref{e:debiased1}-\eqref{e:debiased2} could {lead to} an extension of this method to handle values of $Y$ larger than $8/5$.
+whenever $h_n^{\frac{1}{2Y}}\ll \varepsilon_n\ll h_n^{\frac{2}{4+Y}}$.
+If $4/3\leq Y<8/5$, the proof of Theorem \ref{thm:debiasclt} shows a second debiasing step is required.
+These two facts suggest that further debiasing steps similar to \eqref{e:debiased1}-\eqref{e:debiased2} could be used to handle values of $Y$ larger than $8/5$, or more broadly, less restrictive conditions on the jump measure of X at zero.
 This conjecture requires significant further analysis beyond the scope of the present paper and, hence, we leave it for future research. \end{remark}